-Overall, INAC believes that total new registrations under the Indian Act resulting from the proposed amendments would result in an increase of about 3% to 5% of the existing Status population.
-However, it should be noted that in 1985 with Bill C-31 in 1985, INAC had seriously underestimated the number of persons likely to seek reinstatement12.
-Further measures should thus be taken to evaluate more precisely the increase in Status population as it impacts directly on Aboriginal communities in areas where bands provide community members services.
+Overall, INAC believes that the total number of individuals newly entitled to registration under the Indian Act resulting from the proposed amendment would number in the range of 45,000 causing an increase of about 6% of the existing status population.
+This estimate is larger than the range of 20,000 to 40,000 originally identified in the "Discussion Paper" released by INAC in August, 2009.
+It should also be noted that in 1985 with Bill C-31, INAC had seriously underestimated the number of persons likely to seek reinstatement.
+Thus further research was undertaken and finally completed in the Fall of 2009 by Stewart Clatworthy , on which new estimates should be based upon in order to calculate more precisely the increased number of the Status Indian population which will directly impact the already strained funding of Aboriginal communities who provide community members services